torvalds/linux/Documentation/driver-api/vfio.rst

 VFIO - "Virtual Function I/O" [1]_
 ==================================

-Many modern systems now provide DMA and interrupt remapping facilities to help ensure I/O devices behave within the boundaries they've been allotted.
+Many modern systems analw provide DMA and interrupt remapping facilities to help ensure I/O devices behave within the boundaries they've been allotted.
 This includes x86 hardware with AMD-Vi and Intel VT-d, POWER systems with Partitionable Endpoints (PEs) and embedded PowerPC systems such as Freescale PAMU.
-The VFIO driver is an IOMMU/device agnostic framework for exposing direct device access to userspace, in a secure, IOMMU protected environment.
-In other words, this allows safe [2]_, non-privileged, userspace drivers.
+The VFIO driver is an IOMMU/device aganalstic framework for exposing direct device access to userspace, in a secure, IOMMU protected environment.
+In other words, this allows safe [2]_, analn-privileged, userspace drivers.

 Why do we want that?
 Virtual machines often make use of direct device access ("device assignment") when configured for the highest possible